The Ultimate Guide to Credit Cards

 Applying for a credit card results in a hard inquiry by an issuer who pulls your credit report from a credit bureau.
 This can cause a credit score to drop up to five points, which isn’t much, but can add up if you apply for a number of cards at the same time.

-Instead, wait a few months between applications.
-Hard inquiries stay on a credit report for two years, but the FICO scores ignore them after 12 months.
+It’s wise to wait a few months between applications.
+Hard inquiries stay on your credit report for two years, but FICO scores tend to ignore them after just 12 months.

-Opening new credit cards will also reduce the average age of your accounts, which can also lower a credit score.
-Length of credit history accounts for 15% of a credit score.
+Opening new credit cards will also reduce the average age of your accounts, which can lower your credit score.
+The length of your credit history accounts for 15% of your credit score.

 So, how many starter cards should you apply for?
 One is a good start.